AP High Court punishes 8 IAS officers for contempt | Law-Order

 On a writ petition, the High Court had in June 2020 issued an interim order directing the authorities concerned not to take up any construction activity that affects the healthy atmosphere of the schools.

-In subsequent months, two more writ petitions were filed wherein the petitioners complained that construction activity unconnected with the schools and the students was on.
+In subsequent months, two more writ petitions were filed wherein the petitioners complained that construction activity unconnected with the schools and the students was going on in some school premises.

 “There is wilful disobedience in implementing the order in true spirit.
 As such, the respondents are found guilty of contempt of court and they are liable for punishment under the provisions of the Contempt Court Act, 1971,” Justice Devanand said in the order on Thursday.